ersoykadir/WumpusWorld/README.md

 # WumpusWorld
 Kadir Ersoy

+## Context

+This is a knowledge-based agent project.

 In our WumpusWorld, the agent always starts from grid (1,1) facing to east

 Each grid (except (1,1)) might contain a Wumpus that